Linenmyron/Linenmyron/README.md

 - 👋 Hi, I’m Linenmyron and I'm working as Application Developer
 - 👀 I’m interested in games and coding
 - 🌱 I’m currently learning Python from sololearn and Cyber Security from TryHackMe
-- 💞️ I’m not looking to collaborate on for now
+- 💞️ I’m not looking to collaborate for now
 - 📫 How to reach me either send a message here

 <!---